Start Inquiry

-Samarium Coablt: High Temperature Rare Earth Magnet
+Samarium Cobalt: High Temperature Rare Earth Magnet

 Samarium Cobalt (SmCo) is an alloy of the rare earth metal samarium (Sm) with the metal cobalt (Co).
 Two crystal structures are suitable as permanent magnets: SmCo5, without additional alloying elements, and Sm2Co17 with iron, copper and zirconium as additional alloying elements.